 This one is tricky because the snake bears a striking resemblance to several other species, including Scarlet snakes and Milk snakes.
 Look for a banded snake that's typically less than 2 feet long.
 The body is marked with broad red and black bands inter-spaced with narrow yellow bands.
 But use caution, as these snakes can also present some wild color variations, making them difficult to identify.
 If you have any doubt, it's probably best to err on the side of caution.

 Another reason to leave this snake alone is the potential shortage of treatment.
-Bites are rare, so most hospitals do not even stock the antivenom.
+Bites are rare, so most hospitals don't even stock the antivenom.
 Fortunately, though, coral snakes aren't typically looking for people to bite, as they're usually hunting other snakes and lizards.
-Texans should be aware of the animal's wide home range however.
-This species is found through the central, eastern and southern parts of Texas, especially along the gulf coast.
+Texas coral snakes are found throughout the central, eastern and southern parts of Texas, especially along the gulf coast.

 Enjoy the outdoors?